hoellermathias/DigitalFieldTwin/README.md

 <img src="images/background_removal_soy.jpg" alt="background removal" width="50%"/>

 # Notes
 The published code is adapted to [A Crop/Weed Field Image Dataset](https://github.com/cwfid/dataset).
 Most datasets have subtle differences in naming, colors in annotation masks or image formats.
 Therefore it is likely that the code will not work on another dataset right away.
+If you want to use the code be sure that the process works properly with the testdata and then try to adjust your data or the algorithm.
+I am also happy to answer questions regarding the Digital Field Twin.